owntech-foundation/SPIN/README.md

      * ``````````````````````````````````````````````````` *
      * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-# Low Side Synchronous Buck
+# SPIN

-This repository contains the design files relative to Low Side Synchronous Buck Power converter.
+This repository contains the design files relative to the SPIN MCU dev board.

 # License

 This project is under CERN-OHL-S open hardware Licence Licence can be consulted inside of the Licence folder.

 # Repository architecture

 The repository has the following organization